django/django/docs/asgi.rst

-As such, this specification outlines encodings to and from ASGI messages for three common protocols (HTTP, WebSocket and raw UDP); this allows any ASGI web server to talk to any ASGI web application, and the same for any other protocol with a common specification.
+As such, this specification outlines encodings to and from ASGI messages for three common protocols (HTTP, WebSocket and raw UDP); this allows any ASGI web server to talk to any ASGI web application, as well as servers and applications for any other protocol with a common specification.
 It is recommended that if other protocols become commonplace they should gain standardized formats in a supplementary specification of their own.

 The message formats are a key part of the specification; without them, the protocol server and web application might be able to talk to each other,